AndresQuichimbo/CUWALID/docs/source/dryp_model.rst

 All filename's parameters must be listed in model parameters file, which is further explained below, However, if a parameter filename is not provided, the default values will be used as model parameters.

-The input file must be a plain text file.
-This file must have as head 'drylandmodel' in the first line (see example below), omitting the first line will raise an error when running the model.

-Filenames provided in the input file must be written only on specified lines, the example below could be use as template.
-Any change in the order of parameters files will result in inconsistent results or model errors that may cause to stop the simulation (e.g. if the file 'HAD_dem.asc' is written in line 5, python will raise an exception error).

-The model is under development therefore some components are still not available (e.g. abstractions and irrigation are not yet available.
+The model is under development therefore some components are still not available (e.g. abstractions and irrigation are not yet available).

-Meteorological data required as forcing dataset must be provided in lines 66 and 68.
+Meteorological data required as forcing dataset must be provided.
 Information can be provided in netCDF format in order to take into account the spatial variability, or it can be a ".csv" file which in turn will assume a uniform rate over the entire model domain (not common).
 Filenames of the forcing datasets should follow the format specified in the paramter setting file (see next section), and it will depend on the numbers of files provided.
 If there